-- Continue to meet the eligibility requirements for initial students. - Maintain a minimum CGPA of 2.5 and otherwise maintain satisfactory academic progress as defined by the school.
+- Continue to meet the eligibility requirements for initial students. - Maintain a minimum cumulative grade point average (CGPA) of 2.5 and otherwise maintain satisfactory academic progress as defined by the school.
 If this is the first academic year in which you have received an Access Missouri payment, this requirement does not apply. - Have not received an Access Missouri award for a maximum of five semesters at a twoyear school or ten semesters at any combination of two-year or four-year schools, whichever occurs first.